-Note that if you want to load your trained model and use it on inference mode with the previous function, you can create a
+Note that if you want to load your trained model and use it on inference mode with the previous function, you should export your

-And then you can load an empty data object that has the same internal state like this:
+And then you can load it with an empty data object that has the same internal state like this: